yyang-pplus/yyang-pplus.github.io/_posts/2020-06-10-user-defined-output-stream-buffers.md

 Found in **\<streambuf\>**, the template class **basic_streambuf\<\>** defines the interface for stream buffers.
 A stream buffer is an abstract layer between an I/O stream and the final data source or destination.
 Different **streambuf** subclass implement different buffering strategies.
 Typically, an output stream buffer stores characters gathered from an output stream in a buffer until it **flush**es those characters to their real destination.
 An input stream buffer is similar, expect that the characters flow the other way.[<sup>\[2\]</sup>](#references) The buffer used to write characters is also called put area, while the buffer for input is also called get area.
 The key to understand stream buffer's operations is in knowing how those functions manipulate the get area or the put area.

-# No Buffer Output Stream Buffer
+# Unbuffered Output Stream Buffer

 Streambuf buffer management is fairly sophisticated.
 So, let's start with a simple one, which has no buffer to manage.